ibm-cloud-docs/EventStreams/eventstreams110.md

 {:screen: .screen}
 {:codeblock: .codeblock}
 {:pre: .pre}
+{:important: .important}

 # Using KSQL with {{site.data.keyword.messagehub}}
 {: #ksql_using}

 You can use [KSQL ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/confluentinc/ksql){:new_window} with {{site.data.keyword.messagehub}} for stream processing.
 Ensure that you use KSQL V4.1.3.
 {: shortdesc}

+Because KSQL needs to create a topic with an unlimited retention.ms setting, you can use KSQL on the Enterprise plan only.
+{:important}

 Complete the following steps: